Tao4free/Pyhton/work_with_neural_network/simple-neural-network_from_others/README.md

 # Notice:
   I copy the repository for code checking, the original one is https://github.com/jonasbostoen/simple-neural-network.
-  If you have any problem with my copy, please contact me, and I will delete it.
+  If you have any problem with the copy, please contact me, and I will delete it.

 # Simple Neural Network
 Creating a simple neural network in Python with one input layer (3 inputs) and one output neuron.
 A neural network with no hidden layers is called a perceptron.
 In the training_version.py I train the neural network in the clearest way possible, but it's not really useable.
 The outputs of the training can be found in outputs.txt .